-Operators are the mathematical and equality symbols, in more user-friendly terms, used to compare, evaluate, or calculate value of the field selected to the value specified in the next step, "Value".
+Operator: Operators are the mathematical and equality symbols.
+They are used to compare, evaluate, or calculate the value of the field selected to the value specified in the next step, "Value".
 It defines which subset of results the report will return.
 This variable tells the report to select only fields with one of the following relationships to the value you enter.

-Tip—’ %’ is a "wildcard" character that can be used to search for partial matches in your database when used with the operator "like" (or "not like").
-Within a search string, ’ %’ means match any number of occurrences of any character.
-For example the search pattern '90%' means match any value that starts with 90, regardless of any characters after that text.
-The condition would match the following: 90210, 90ABC, 90, 90--++, and 90@##.
-On the other hand, '90%' would not match the following: 19015, A90125, and $$90.
-Although it might seem that’ %’ matches anything, there is one exception NULL.
+TIP: % is a "wildcard" character that can be used to search for partial matches in your database when used with the operator "like" (or "not like").
+For example, 90% means any value that starts with 90, regardless of any other characters after that text.
+The condition matches the following: 90210, 90ABC, 90, 90--++, and 90@#

 At this point, you pretty much have decided what data you want from the database, what is left is managing the results.
 More often than not, your data needs a little order.
 You can build a hierarchical sequence of up to three columns organize your results in alphabetic or numeric order.

 Conditions limit the data selected from the database

 Filters are applied on only those results which remain AFTER the conditions are applied.